Olympics to ban spectators as Tokyo declares COVID-19 emergency -report | Health

 - Japan

-Olympic organisers are set to ban all spectators from the Games, the Asahi daily said on Thursday, as Japan declared a coronavirus state of emergency for Tokyo that will run through its hosting of the event to curb a new wave of infections.
-Organisers were set to formally reach the decision on spectators during talks on Thursday, the newspaper said, citing people involved in the Games.
-Organisers said they would have a news conference at 10:45 p.m.
-(1345 GMT) following the discussions, but gave no further details.
+Organizers are set to ban all spectators from the Tokyo 2020 Games, the Asahi newspaper said on Thursday, as Japan declared a coronavirus state of emergency for the capital that will run throughout the event.

+The ban will be formally decided during talks on Thursday, the newspaper said, citing people involved in the Games, as Prime Minister Yoshihide Suga said it was essential to prevent Tokyo, where the highly infectious Delta COVID-19 variant was spreading, from becoming the source of another wave of infections.
+If confirmed, the ban would all but rob the Tokyo Games, which are scheduled to run from July 23 to Aug.
+8, of their last hope for pomp and public spectacle.

+Once seen as a chance for Japan to stand large on the global stage after a devastating earthquake a decade ago, the showpiece event was delayed by the pandemic last year and has been hit by massive budget overruns.
+Organizers said they would have a news conference at 10:45 p.m.
+(1345 GMT) following their discussions.
+Organizers would "have to consider an option of no spectators," Olympics Minister Tamayo Marukawa said at the start of the talks.

+The government's drive to hold the Olympics even as the pandemic has worsened has alienated swathes of the public and sparked concern among sponsors about a consumer backlash.
+Sponsors are canceling or scaling back https://www.reuters.com/lifestyle/sports/exclusive-olympics-frustrated-by-delays-tokyo-2020-sponsors-cancel-booths-2021-07-08 booths and events tied to the Games, frustrated by the "very last-minute" decisions by organizers, sources told Reuters.

 Thursday's talks, scheduled for 8 p.m.
 (1100 GMT) will be chaired by the International Olympic Committee (IOC) president Thomas Bach, who arrived in Tokyo on Thursday.
 Other participants include the Tokyo and national governments and Paralympic officials.
-"We need to strengthen our countermeasures," Suga said.

-"Given the situation, we will issue a state of emergency for Tokyo."
-TOKYO INFECTIONS RISE
+Bach told reporters that strict measures were in place and those measures were successful.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)